Sandra-Cai/Sandra-Cai/README.md

 | 💪 **Self-Made** | First successful exit in high school, trading own book |
 | 🎵 **Creative** | Music EP, podcast, documentary, content creation |

-## Referral Blurb
+## Just incase if you want to introduce me to someone else:

-Just incase if you want to introduce me to someone else: **Sandra Cai** is a remarkable young entrepreneur and innovator who has been building and scaling ventures since her early teens.
+**Sandra Cai** is a remarkable young entrepreneur and innovator who has been building and scaling ventures since her early teens.
 At just 18, she had already built a profitable startup and achieved her first successful exit while still in high school.
 Since age 16, she's been preparing to launch her own fund, combining her experience working across multiple companies with her expertise in trading her own book.

 Currently, Sandra is the founder of **Plurall AI**, a deepfake detection startup that's positioned to be the next billion-dollar business.
 She's also building a 10,000+ person community she's nurtured since age 13/14, and is working on multiple ventures including a documentary involving 50+ people worldwide, a podcast, and even a music EP.